 8. Publicity Does Not Sell Music.

-If you are hiring a music publicist to see a spike in your record sales, I have news for you: There is absolutely no correlation between getting great PR and selling music.
+If you are hiring a music publicist to see a spike in your sales, I have news for you: There is absolutely no correlation between getting great PR and selling music.

 9. All Publicity is Good Publicity.